dhis2/training-docs/content/design_for_data_use/tg_dashboards.md

 To add a new dashboard, click on the “+” sign at the top of the dashboard page.

 Outline the steps required in order to add the item to the dashboard.
-You can use some of existing examples from the termly tool (EMIS) or health use cases.
+You can use some of existing examples from health use cases.

 ![db-layout](images/dashboards/db-layout.png)